 During 2010, Rodinia Lithium Inc. completed nine Dual Wall Reverse Circulation ("DWRC") boreholes around the perimeter of the existing Albemarle operation.
-Two of these boreholes, SPD-8 and SPD-9, located near the southeast portion of the Albemarle patented claims and within the current CV Project claims, penetrated zones of anomalous Li content.
+Two of these boreholes, SPD-8 and SPD-9, located within the current CV Project claims, and near the southeast portion of Albemarle's patented claim block, penetrated zones of anomalous Li content.
 Locations of SPD-8 and SPD-9 are shown in Figure 3.

 In 2014 and 2015, the Company commenced exploration drilling at the CV Project at exploration wells CV-1 and CV-2.
 Drilling continued at exploration wells CV-3 through CV-8 in 2016 and 2017.
 Drilling methods included DWRC, conventional mud rotary and diamond-drill coring.
 Downhole geophysics and depth-specific sampling activities were conducted at all wells.
-Pure Energy holes CV-1 through CV-8 are exploratory and not production wells.
+Pure Energy's holes CV-1 through CV-8 are exploratory and not production wells.
 Pure Energy staff and its consultants performed pumping tests to evaluate aquifer properties at CV-3, CV-7 and CV-8.
-In May of 2020, SLB initiated drilling of well CV-9.
+In June of 2020, SLB initiated drilling of well CV-9.